jamesblasco/layout/README.md

 By default the margin values are the ones from the Material Design Guidelines.
 16dp for screens with a width less than 720dp and 24 for bigger screens.
 You can override this values in any moment by providing the margin param.

+## Contributing

+If you want to take the time to make this project better, you can open an new [issue](https://github.com/jamesblasco/layout/issues/new/choose), of a [pull request](https://github.com/jamesblasco/layout/compare).